Nexus-Mods/StarfieldSaveTool/README.md

 ## Usage

+> [!NOTE]
+By default, the program will throw an error with a `SaveVersion` of less than `122`.
+This is mainly as the tool was written to allow the [Starfield](https://www.nexusmods.com/site/mods/634) extension for [Vortex](https://www.nexusmods.com/site/mods/1) to read save files.
+If you want to ignore this check, use the `--ignore-version` option and older save files will be parsed correctly as per the file format information below.

 The tool will always output JSON to the console.
 See below for options to write JSON to a file and to write the decompressed data to a file (useful for reverse engineering).

 ### Drag-and-drop